The Last Man: Volume 3

-The few remaining survivors decide to abandon England in search of an easier climate.
-On the eve of their departure to Dover, Lionel receives a letter from Lucy Martin, who was unable to join the exiles because of her mother's illness.
-Lionel and Idris travel through a snowstorm to assist Lucy, but Idris, weak from years of stress and maternal fears, dies along the way during the fierce weather.
+The few remaining survivors decide to abandon England, looking for an easier climate.
+On the eve of their departure to Dover, Lionel receives a letter from Lucy Martin, who could not join the exiles because of her mother's illness.
+Lionel and Idris travel through a snowstorm to assist Lucy.
+Idris, weak from years of stress and maternal fears, dies along the way during the fierce weather.
 Lionel brings her body to Windsor Castle, interring her in St George's Chapel, and is met by the Countess, who reconciles with Lionel at Idris' tomb.
 Lionel recovers Lucy (whose mother has died), and the party reaches Dover en route to France.

-In France, Adrian discovers that the earlier emigrants have divided into factions, amongst them a fanatical religious sect led by a false messiah who claims that his followers will be saved from disease.
-Adrian unites most of the factions, but this latter group declares violent opposition to Adrian.
+In France, Adrian learns the earlier emigrants have divided into factions, amongst them a fanatical religious sect led by a false messiah who claims his followers will be saved from disease.
+Adrian unites most of the factions, but the fanatics declare their opposition to Adrian.
 Lionel sneaks into Paris, where the cult has settled, to try to rescue Juliet.
-She refuses to leave because the impostor has her baby, but she helps Lionel to escape after the impostor's followers imprison him.
-Later, when Juliet's baby sickens, Juliet discovers that the impostor has been hiding the effects of the plague from his followers.
-She is killed warning the other followers, after which the impostor commits suicide, and his followers return to the main body of exiles at Versailles.
+She refuses to leave because the impostor has her baby but helps Lionel escape after the impostor's followers imprison him.
+Later, when her baby sickens, Juliet discovers the impostor has been hiding the effects of the plague from his followers.
+She is killed warning the other followers.
+The impostor commits suicide, and his followers return to the main body of exiles at Versailles.

 The exiles travel towards Switzerland, hoping to spend the summer in a colder climate less favourable to the plague.
 By the time they reach Switzerland, however, all but four (Lionel, Adrian, Clara, and Evelyn) have died.
-The four spend a few relatively happy seasons at Switzerland, Milan, and Como before Evelyn dies of typhus.
-The survivors attempt to sail across the Adriatic Sea from Venice to Greece, but a sudden storm destroys the boat and drowns Clara and Adrian.
+They spend a few relatively happy seasons at Switzerland, Milan, and Como before Evelyn dies of typhus.
+The survivors attempt to sail across the Adriatic Sea from Venice to Greece, but a storm destroys the boat and drowns Clara and Adrian.
 Lionel swims to shore at Ravenna.
-Fearing that he is the last human left on Earth, Lionel follows the Apennine Mountains to Rome, befriending a sheepdog along the way.
-A year passes without anyone else entering Rome, and Lionel resolves to leave with his dog and live the rest of his life as a wanderer of the depopulated continents of Africa and Asia in search of other survivors.
+Fearing to be the last human left on Earth, Lionel follows the Apennine Mountains to Rome, befriending a sheepdog along the way.
+A year passes without anyone else entering Rome, and Lionel resolves to leave with his dog and live the rest of his life as a wanderer of the depopulated continents of Africa and Asia looking for other survivors.
 The story ends in the year 2100.